martinhartt/workshop-intro-to-swift/content/notes/notes.md

 ```

 ### Running Swift
-Let's start by making sure we can run Swift
+We'll also need to make sure we can run Swift

 #### REPL mode